Care of the Elderly Horse

-Diagnosis of Cushings Disease can be done with a simple blood sample by your vet.
-Treatment (Pergolide) is available to help reduce and control the clinical signs of Cushing’s Disease.
+Diagnosis of Cushing's Disease can be done with a simple blood sample by your vet and treatment (Pergolide) is available to help reduce and control the clinical signs of Cushing’s Disease.

 Monitoring our elderly horses diet and weight is essential so as not to predispose them to other health problems.
 During the winter make sure you check them daily and remember to remove the rug and have a good look at them to make sure they are not putting on too much weight or in fact losing weight and condition.

 Horses that are underweight or losing weight could be suffering from teeth issues or underlying disease as mentioned above.
 If you have concerns that your elderly horses is losing weight or not putting it on then it is always advisable to get advice from your vet.

 Overweight horses can be at risk of suffering from laminitis so if your elderly horse is a “good doer” then dietary management including taking them off the field for periods of the day or putting on a muzzle while in the field will help them reduce weight.